RotorHazard/RotorHazard/README.md

   * Node 5 = slave address 16
   * Node 6 = slave address 18

 3. Change the frequency to match the VTX frequency.
-The below are the IMD 6 settings, but refer to the freqency list document if you want to use a different frequency.
+The below are the IMD 6 settings, but refer to the channels.pdf document if you want to use a different frequency.
 The numbers match the position in the channel array.
   * E4 (5645) = 19
   * E2 (5685) = 17
   * F2 (5760) = 25